 B. Each and every consumer of water from the Village water system shall be in all respects bound by and shall be considered to have agreed to the rules, regulations, requirements and schedules of water rates and other charges as hereinafter set forth or amended or modified by the Village Board as a condition precedent to the rights of service from said water system.

 C. It shall be a requirement of this law that when the Village water system is available for use to any said premises and/or dwelling and said water service is made available by the Water Department, the owner of said premises and/or dwelling shall be connected to the Village water system.
-All premises and/or dwellings on the Village water system on June 1, 1994, will be subject to the appropriate base rate.
+All premises and/or dwellings on the Village water system on June 1, 2022 will be subject to the appropriate base rate and a quarterly base usage rate of 3000-gallons, plus any additional usage above 3000-gallons.

-D. All premises using the Village water supply must be charged an adequate meter approved by the Water superintendent.
+D. All premises using the Village water supply must provide an adequate meter approved by the Water Superintendent (Operator in Responsible Charge).

 SECTION IV.
 NEW CONNECTIONS TO THE SYSTEM

-A. PERMANENT CONNECTION - Applications – Fees
+PERMANENT CONNECTION - Applications – Fees

-1. Applications - Those desiring permanent connection to the mains of the water system of the Village shall make application for permission to do so to the Village and shall pay to the Village Clerk at the time of making said application a sum of money based on the fee schedule determined by resolution of the Village Board of Trustees and shall include an additional cost for the purchase of a meter.
+Applications - Those desiring permanent connection to the mains of the water system of the Village shall make application for permission to do so to the Village and shall pay to the Village Clerk at the time of making said application a sum of money based on the fee schedule determined by market rate or resolution of the Village Board of Trustees and shall include an additional cost for the purchase of a meter.
+See Appendix A for Application of a Permanent Connection.

-2. Fee Schedule – Fees will be set by resolution of the Village Board of Trustees and adjusted as needed by same.
+Fee Schedule – Fees will be set by resolution of the Village Board of Trustees and adjusted as needed by same.